-Business cards can’t improve your small talk or retract your mistimed jokes, but they can leave a lasting impression with a work associate.
+Business cards can’t improve your small talk or retract your mistimed jokes, but they can leave a lasting impression on a work associate.
 As cute as your Twitter handle might be, your contact information is meaningless if poorly presented.
-Your business card should stand out from your competitors, convey your skills and the overall image of your business.
+Your business card should stand out from your competitors, and convey your skills and the overall image of your business.

-Here are Undercover Recruiter’s five key ways of making your cards reflect your captivating personality, skills and experience:
+Here are Undercover Recruiter’s five key ways of making your cards reflect your captivating personality, skills, and experience:

 1. Choose the right printing company:

 Everyone has their favorite service.
 Do your homework on a printing company before spending your precious cash.
 Nothing is worse than paying for cheap-looking, flimsy business cards.

 Two popular examples of business card printing companies are Moo and CardsMadeEasy.
 Look at reviews of services to confirm if they suit your needs.

 Some of the best business cards think outside of the box.
 A great first impression is one that conveys a creative mind.